joaotavora/eglot/README.md

 Here's a summary of available commands:

+- `M-x eglot`, as described above;

-- `M-x eglot-reconnect` reconnects to the server
+- `M-x eglot-reconnect` reconnects to the server;

 - `M-x eglot-rename` asks the server to rename the symbol at point

 - `M-x eglot-help-at-point` asks the server for help for symbol at point.
-Currently this is what `eldoc-mode` displays in the echo area.
+Currently this is what `eldoc-mode` displays in the echo area;

 - `M-x eglot-events-buffer` jumps to the events buffer for debugging communication with the server.

 There are *no keybindings* specific to Eglot, but you can bind stuff in `eglot-mode-map`, which is active as long as Eglot is managing a file in your project.
-The commands don't need to be eglot-specific,
+The commands don't need to be Eglot-specific,
 either:

 ```